phillipluther/simmerplate/README.md

 ## About the Project

-Rendered browser defaults futz with my chi.
-They're awful.
-CSS normalizers improve things but don't look great.
+Browser defaults for text and most HTML elements are awful.
+CSS normalizers improve things but still look too "default."
 CSS frameworks come with a ton of baggage you often don't need.

-Simmerplate is a drop-in CSS file to get initial formatting out of the way.
+Simmerplate is a single drop-in CSS file to get initial formatting out of the way.

 ### Simmerplate Is

-Simmerplate is an approximation of designed typography and UI polish.
-Under the hood, it's an extended version of Nicolas Gallagher's stellar [normalize.css](https://github.com/necolas/normalize.css/) project.
+Simmerplate is an _approximation_ of designed typography and UI polish.
+It aims to be a quick-and-easy, better-than-default theme for prototyping or quick development projects.

-In addition to browser normalization it also provides sane spacing and layout tweaks to make your text look good'ish.
-You'll get:
+Aside for providing sane spacing and layout tweaks to make your project look good'ish, you'll get:

-* All the sweetness from normalize.css, plus
 * Solid-looking typography with good vertical rhythm
 * Better-than-default styling for form elements
 * A sound starting point for creating your own typography styles; it's non-specific and easy to override
-* A no-worries, "fine for now" development baseline so you can focus on heavy-lifting, not finessing text and form inputs
+* A no-worries, "fine for now" development baseline so you can focus on heavy-lifting, not finessing text, forms, and other HTML elements

 ### Simmerplate is Not

-Simmerplate is not an assertion of perfect text flow.
-If you dig how it looks, roll with it.
-If not, style over it or scrap it altogether down the way.

-It's also not a full theme or CSS framework.
+Simmerplate is not trying to be a robust visual system.
+It is not a full theme or CSS framework.
 It doesn't include a grid.
-It also contains no Javascript so it relies on what browsers are able to process purely via CSS.
+It contains no Javascript and relies on what browsers are able to process purely via CSS.
 Simmerplate merely tries to whip the browser default UI into better shape.

+Simmerplate is not precious: it expects you to style over it or scrap it for something better when visuals start to matter.

 ## Contributing